-- Facilitation of incoming classifiers, certifiers, and observers with the reservation of accommodation, meals, transportation in close liaison with the EU MODEX venue manager. - Preparation of presentation material - Exercise budget lines, including negotiations with hosting country on cost breakdowns - Ensuring that invitations are sent to the INSARAG focal point, reclassifying team mentor, and representative of the IER classifiers to attend the stakeholder workshop and exercise planning meetings - Development of EU MODEX documentation and handbooks taking into account the IER checklist - Analysing the modules, EXCON & coach/trainer reports; and production of a final exercise report for onward reporting to the EC Desk Officer - Ensure communication lines between all relevant partners i.e., the EC Desk Officer, modules/teams and venue manager teams - Administrative and practical arrangements for conducting the exercises - Ensuring that there is a point of contact which is likely to be the chief exercise controller and/or the Main coach/trainer, who will be available for participating modules/teams to approach throughout the process - Ensuring that where IER's are intended, the venues and exercise work sites are capable of exceeding all expectations of the IER process, with the resilience for resetting of scenarios should they be required.
+- Facilitation of incoming classifiers, certifiers, and observers with the reservation of accommodation, meals, transportation in close liaison with the EU MODEX venue manager. - Preparation of presentation material. - Exercise budget lines, including negotiations with hosting country on cost breakdowns. - Ensuring that invitations are sent to the INSARAG focal point, reclassifying team mentor, and representative of the IER classifiers to attend the stakeholder workshop and exercise online planning meeting and TL of classifier team for in person planning meeting. - Development of EU MODEX documentation and handbooks considering the IER checklist. - Analysing the modules, EXCON & coach/trainer reports; and production of a final exercise report for onward reporting to the EC Desk Officer. - Ensure communication lines between all relevant partners i.e., the EC Desk Officer, modules/teams and venue manager teams. - Administrative and practical arrangements for conducting the exercises. - Ensuring that there is a point of contact which is likely to be the chief exercise controller and/or the Main coach/trainer, who will be available for participating modules/teams to approach throughout the process. - Ensuring that where IER's are intended, the venues and exercise work sites are capable of exceeding all expectations of the IER process, with the resilience for resetting of scenarios should they be required.

-- Will compile and report the main outcomes and lessons learnt from the EU MODEX process to the EC Desk Officer - Will distribute specific lessons learnt to other EU MODEX consortiums
+- Will compile and report the main outcomes and lessons learnt from the EU MODEX process to the EC Desk Officer - Will distribute specific lessons learnt to other EU MODEX consortiums.